dockstore/dockstore-documentation/docs/advanced-topics/checksum-support.rst

 been updated.
 For best results, and to avoid your Docker image being deleted because of a registry's retention policy, use Docker images referred to by a tagged version or digest.
 The verification features available may vary between execution engines.

-Note: Checksum gathering will only work with Docker images pushed after roughly 2016 or specifically with a Docker version after 1.10.
-This ensures that the images use the Docker V2 Schema 2 image manifest.
+Note: For Amazon ECR and GitHub Container Registry images, checksum gathering will only work with Docker images produced with Docker version 1.10 or later, which creates images using the Docker V2 Schema 2 image manifest.
 Docker has deprecated the Schema 1 manifest and we do not support it.

 For more information on Docker registry retention policies see posts from `Docker <https://www.docker.com/blog/scaling-dockers-business-to-serve-millions-more-developers-storage/>`_,